 - Do you want a jersey style, soft fitting shirt that’ll quickly become you and your fans’ favorite thing to wear?
 Again, more expensive, but for some, comfort is king

 - Or, do you want an AFFORDABLE Shirt oriented toward value?
-Never go with paper thin junk, but there are economy shirts that do make sense.
+Never go with paper thin custom t-shirts, but there are plenty of economy shirts that offer good quality at a great price

-As a Shirt printer, a lot of musicians come to us with visions of artwork with lots of colors slapped on both front and backs of shirts in small order sizes.
+As a custom T-shirt printer, a lot of musicians come to us with visions of artwork with lots of colors slapped on both front and backs of shirts in small order sizes.
 There’s a lot to be said for correct color use and nice artwork, but you need to realize:

-Additional Print Locations = higher cost per shirt
+Additional Custom Print Locations = higher cost per shirt

 Small Volume Orders = higher cost per shirt

 We’ve processed a lot of orders and our thought is that unlike shirts for corporations and businesses, there’s a huge branding element associated with printed band shirts.
 After all – It’s your band.